lukewickstead/PythonPit/README.md

 There are two example sets; PythonSandBox and DjangoSandBox, please read the README.md for each project for additional setup and configuration information.

+PythonSandBox has examples of Python and the standard library, DjangoSandBox has examples of Django.

 ## Python 3.4 ##

 I was using Python 3.4 as this was the latest version available on my Linux box by default.
 You might want to check